-- Pre- and post-session assignments of each session: 40 points. - Teaching philosophy statement (at the end of the course): 15 points.
+- Pre- and post-session assignments.
+5 points for each session (5p x 8 sessions): 40 points. - Teaching philosophy statement (at the end of the course): 15 points.

 - Syllabus design: 10 points. - Class design & instruction: 15 points.

 Finally, even if the final grade is the total of points obtained in both segments, in order to complete the course, participants need to obtain a pass in both segments: 10 points in segment (a) and 40 points in segment (b).
 This means that a participant cannot complete the course even if, for instance, the participant obtains a total of 60 points, but those points are 5 points from the first segment and 55 points from the second segment.